8xFF/atm0s-media-server/docs/user-guide/configuration.md

   -V, --version              Print version
 ```

-Note that addr must be a specific addr like `192.168.1.66:5060`, not some think like `0.0.0.0:5060`, because we need to know which addr to send to client in SIP header and SDP.
+Note that the `addr` option must be a specific address like `192.168.1.66:5060`, rather than `0.0.0.0:5060`.
+This is necessary to determine the address to send to the client in the SIP header and SDP.

-Hook url is url for sending event to external service, we will send event to this url when have some sip event like: auth, register, unregister, invite.

-The
+The `hook-url` option is the URL for sending events to an external service.
+Events such as authentication, registration, unregistration, and invitation will be sent to this URL.

 ## Media Rtmp Node